JackxTong/Interesting-Probability-Problems-with-Monte-Carlo-Simulations/DRW/questions.md

 ---

 ### Question 6 of 6:
 Suppose you have a fair coin and start at step 0.
 Each time you toss the coin, if it lands on heads, you move forward 1 step; if it lands on tails, you move forward 2 steps.
 You continue tossing the coin and moving accordingly.
-Let \( p_n \) be the probability of ever landing exactly on step \( n \).
-Calculate
+Let `p_n` be the probability of ever landing exactly on step `n`.
+Calculate:

-\[
-1000(p_4 + p_8)
-\]
+1000 * (p4 + p8)

 Round your number to 3 decimal places.